D.R. Horton (MEX:DHI) Cyclically Adjusted Book per Share: MXN1,068.26 (As of Mar. 2026)

 D.R.
 Horton Business Description

 D.R.
-Horton is a leading homebuilder in the United States with operations in 126 markets across 36 states.
+Horton is the largest homebuilder in the United States with operations in 126 markets across 36 states.
 D.R.
-Horton mainly builds single-family detached homes (87% of home sales revenue) and offers products to entry-level, move-up, luxury buyers, and active adults.
+Horton mainly builds single-family homes (over 90% of home sales revenue) and offers products to entry-level, move-up, luxury buyers, and active adults.
 The company offers homebuyers mortgage financing and title agency services through its financial services segment.
+The firm has majority ownership of Forestar Group, a publicly traded residential lot development company.
 D.R.
-Horton's headquarters are in Arlington, Texas, and it manages six regional segments across the United States.
+Horton's headquarters are in Arlington, Texas.